San Diego Dining Experiences

 The Seventh House

-This is the sign you’ve been looking for.
-North Park’s The Seventh House is a whimsical lounge that renders a highly decorated, delicious dining experience, featuring brunch and dinner with a side of divination.
-Take a seat in your green velvet booth surrounded by super-sized tarot card paintings, lush greenery and glass chandeliersan environment that pairs perfectly with its famous fountain champagne towers.
-Don’t leave everything up to fate: The Seventh House’s huge array of dining options will require careful consideration on your part!
-If you’ve stopped in for their famed brunch, try the savory smoked salmon Benedict or sweet vanilla bean French toast.
-As if that weren’t enough, give your future self something to look forward to by requesting a tarot card reading right at your table, starting every evening at 6 p.m.
+This is the sign you’ve been waiting for.
+The Seventh House in North Park is a whimsical lounge offering a highly decorated, delicious dining experience.
+Brunch and dinner come with a side of divination, making every visit feel a little magical.
+Settle into a green velvet booth surrounded by oversized tarot card paintings, lush greenery, and sparkling glass chandeliers.
+The famous fountain champagne towers only add to the enchantment.
+But don’t leave everything up to fate—choosing from their extensive menu requires careful consideration.
+For brunch, go savory with the smoked salmon Benedict or sweet with the vanilla bean French toast.
+As if that weren’t enough, give your future self something to look forward to.
+Tarot card readings start every evening at 6 p.m., right at your table.

 Location: North Park